AnselmoJimenez/LuminANSI/README.md

 * Depth Buffering
 * Lighting

-Load any OBJ file and watch it come to life as dynamic ANSI graphics with real-time rotation and dynamic shading.
+Load any supported 3D Mesh file and watch it come to life as dynamic ANSI graphics with real-time rotation and dynamic shading.

 ## Dependencies